Deep Representation Learning with an Information-theoretic Loss: Empirical Results

 \subsection{Setup}

-We evaluate XDD in an out-of-distribution detection task with two-phase training: 1) the first step is an adversarial pre-training where a generator and a discriminator are trained with samples from unlabeled in-distribution samples, and in the second step, the embedding layer of the discriminator is re-trained by XDD using a limited number of labeled samples per class, with the IB loss.
+We evaluate the impact of information bottleneck loss in an out-of-distribution detection setting: one designated out-of-distribution class is removed from the training set and a detection measure is computed over the test set \cite{10.1145/3394486.3403189}.
+We conduct the experiment in two steps: (1) train GANs, made up of a generator $G$ and a discriminator $D$, with unlabeled in-distribution samples, and (2) train the embedding layer of the discriminator using the IB loss.